Cone Health Offers Pediatric COVID-19 Vaccines

-GREENSBORO – Cone Health began offering pediatric doses of Pfizer’s COVID-19 vaccine on Nov.
-8 by appointment only.
+GREENSBORO – Cone Health is offering pediatric doses of Pfizer’s COVID-19 vaccine by appointment only.
 Registration is now open.

-The announcement came as the FDA and CDC approved a lower dosage of the vaccine for children ages 5 to 11— a two-shot regimen that contains about 1/3 the adult dose of the vaccine.
+The FDA and CDC recently approved a lower dosage of the vaccine for children ages 5 to 11— a two-shot regimen that contains about 1/3 the adult dose of the vaccine.

 The Pfizer vaccine is available to children at Cone Health’s community sites and partner locations.
 Vaccines are being administered at the following community sites during the first week: